nerdyrasa/students-table/README.md

 - [x] If user clicks on "2" in the pagination, it should be the "active" page.
 If the user clicks "3", then "3" should be active, etc.

 - [x] The program should work for any number of students.

-#### Extra Credit

-Extra Credit is not completed for now.
-I want to submit without it and I'll circle back later to complete it.

 - [ ] Include a search component so that a user could search for a particular student or students:
 ```